 Applicants submit preliminary and full applications via the CPRIT Application Receipt System (CARS) (https://CPRITGrants.org).
 Only applications submitted through this portal are eligible for evaluation.
-Applicants must create a CARS user account to generate and submit the application.
-The Instructions for Applicants associated with this RFA provide information about establishing a user account.
+To create and submit an application, there must be a named Principal Investigator (PI) and a named Application/Authorized Signing Official (ASO) who both have CARS user accounts.
+NOTE: An application cannot be submitted without ASO approval.
+The same person may serve as both the PI and the ASO; however, a separate account (with separate username and password) must be set up for each role.
+The Instructions for Applicants document associated with this RFA provides information about establishing a user account.

 6.2.
-Invitations to Submit Full Applications Valid Only for the FY 2024 Review Process
+Invitations to Submit Full Applications Valid Only for the FY26 Review Process

-The invitation to submit a full application is valid only for the FY 2024 review cycle.
-An applicant who is invited to submit a full application for the FY 2024 review cycle but does not do so must restart the review process in future fiscal years by resubmitting the preliminary application.
+The invitation to submit a full application is valid only for the current FY26 review cycle.
+An applicant who is invited to submit a full application for the first FY26 review cycle but does not do so must restart the review process by resubmitting the preliminary application in a future review cycle.